Republic of Hawaii: Wilcox Rebellion of 1895

-Robert William Wilcox was a Hawaiian native revolutionary.
+Robert William Wilcox was a revolutionary born in Hawaii.
 In 1889, he led an army of 150 Hawaiians, Europeans and Chinese in rebellion against the Hawaiian Kingdom.
-Wilcox was brought to trial but released as juries refused to find him guilty of wrongdoing.
 In 1895, Wilcox participated in another attempt, this time to overthrow the Republic of Hawaii and to restore Queen Liliuokalani to power.
-Royalist supporters landed a cargo of arms and ammunition from San Francisco, California in a secret Honolulu location.
+Royalist supporters landed a cargo of arms and ammunition from San Francisco in a secret location in Honolulu.
 At the location on January 6, 1895, a company of royalists met to draft plans to capture the government buildings by surprise.
 A premature encounter with a squad of police alarmed Honolulu and the plans were abandoned as the royalists were quickly routed.
-Wilcox spent several days in hiding in the mountains before being captured.
+Wilcox spent several days hiding in the mountains before being captured.
 The son of one annexationist was killed.
-Several other skirmishes occurred during the following week resulting in the capture of the leading conspirators and their followers.
-The government found arms and ammunition and some potentially evidential documents on the premises of Washington Place, Liliuokalani's private residence, outlining in her own handwriting who she would select for her cabinet after the counter revolution, further implicating her in the plot.
+Several other skirmishes occurred during the following week, resulting in the capture of the leading conspirators and their followers.
+The government found arms and ammunition and some documents on the premises of Washington Place, Liliuokalani's private residence, outlining in her own handwriting who she would select for her cabinet after the counter revolution, implicating her in the plot.